 The hotel, viewed from Princes Street, is six storeys high (the top is the attic).
 From the station it is ten storeys high.
 It is built around a central courtyard.
-The building is dominated by its clock tower on the north side of 190 ft, the clock famously set slightly fast to hurry passengers to their trains.
+The building is dominated by its clock tower on the north side of 190 ft, the clock famously set slightly fast (3 minutes) to hurry passengers to their trains.
+(It is usually set to the correct time once a year, for Hogmanay.)

 The hotel was sold by the British Transport Hotels in 1981.
 It is now the The Balmoral Hotel .